MSIA/2021-msia423-chang-christina-project/README.md

 - [Directory structure](#directory-structure)
 - [Running the app](#running-the-app)
     1. Set environment variables and connect to the VPN
-    2. Acquire the data, land it in S3, and create the database
+    2. Upload the data to S3 and create the database
-    3. Clean the data, create features, and build the model
+    3. Download the data from S3, clean the data, create features, and build the model
     4. Run the app
     5. Run unit tests
 - [Running the app step by step](#running-the-app-step-by-step)